top of page

 When is it?

-When should I come and go if traveling from afar?
+When should I come and go if driving from afar?

 We recommend arriving the day before class and leave the day after class.